 The huge success of the DH Moth and production of the DH66 had resulted in a management decision, taken in November 1928, to transfer responsibility for the design to the Gloster Aircraft Co Ltd.

-Gloster modified the DH67 aircraft to make it more suitable for a greater multi-role use, rather than as a dedicated survey machine.
-The also gave it the designation AS.31 (Aerial Survey 31) and its final form, it bore only a superficial resemblance to the original DH design.
+Gloster initially modified the DH67 aircraft, to make it more suitable for a greater multi-role use, rather than as a dedicated survey machine.
+The also gave it the designation AS.31 (Aerial Survey 31) and in its final form, it bore only a superficial resemblance to the original DH design.

 Two airframes were built, the first aircraft (G-AADO) flying for the first time in June 1929.
-It was eventually handed over to the Aircraft Operating Company on 25th January 1930 whereafter it was occasionally chartered by the Secretary fo Air for various overseas visits.
+It was eventually handed over to the Aircraft Operating Company on 25th January 1930, whereafter it was occasionally chartered by the Secretary for Air for various overseas visits.

-The second machine (K2602) was delivered to the RAF and was allocated to Royal Aircraft Eastablishment at Farnborough for trials, being delivered on 16th November 1931 and where it was mainly used for radio telegraphy trials.
+The second machine (K2602) was delivered to the RAF and was allocated to Royal Aircraft Establishment (RAE) Farnborough for trials.
+Being delivered on 16th November 1931, it was mainly used for radio telegraphy trials.

 It was later used for survey work in Bulawayo during 1931, completing a survey of 63,000 square miles of Northern Rhodesia.
-In these operations, the aircraft demonstrated outstanding reliability before it was transferred to the South African Air Force in 1935 and remained in service until it was scrapped in December 1942.
+In these operations, the aircraft demonstrated outstanding reliability before it was transferred to the South African Air Force in 1935, It remained in service until it was scrapped in December 1942.